 Without knowing it, you might be using the utterance "hello?" in an archaic sense.
 As if speaking from an old place, an originary place that is no longer visible, its sound no longer audible.
 In the past, in a past we are removed from by much more than the passage of time, when one would meet another person on the street, the proper greeting in English was "Good day" or "Good evening".
-Our now familiar greeting "hello" was something else, a kind of question-call one might cast into the woods, or a question-greeting-call uttered in the direction of a noise in one's home: "Hello?
+Our now familiar greeting "hello" was something else, a kind of question-call one might cast into the woods, or a question-greetingcall uttered in the direction of a noise in one's home: "Hello?
 Is there anybody there?"
 The invention of the telephone, its invasion and reconstitution of everyday life, changed affairs.
 It was so unnatural to speak into the machine that people were more inclined to say "Hello?" than "Good day".
 Since the presence of another could no longer be assumed, it seemed appropriate to call a question into the void.
 And that question-call is what we have unknowingly inherited.

 The call into the void has since grown to inhabit all of social life.
 One index of its spread is the fact that the question-call "Hello" is now the most ordinary of greetings.
 It even has a cute form: "Hi!"
-"Hello" is the call into the void, the greeting of an era of telepresence, of ghostly pseudopresence.
-Ordinary greetings for an ordered life of loneliness shared with other people.
+"Hello" is the call into the void, the greeting of an era of telepresitself.
+You do not have to believe that you are doing something more serious than playing a game to play it seriously, to win.